The-Blockchain-Company/bcc-skeleton/README.md

    This will build all attributes of `default.nix`.

 2. Test the Hydra jobset.
 You can't simply build everything, because some of these jobs will be for other platforms.
-Replace `iohk-skeleton` with your project's name in this command:
+Replace `bcc-skeleton` with your project's name in this command:

    ```
-   nix-build release.nix -A native.iohk-skeleton.x86_64-linux
+   nix-build release.nix -A native.bcc-skeleton.x86_64-linux
    ```

 3. Test Buildkite.
 Unfortunately, there is no easy way to test a Buildkite